 Planning a wedding requires a lot of time, organisation and, most importantly, money.
-Here are 10 hidden wedding costs to be aware of so your big day doesn't break the bank.
+Here are 10 hidden costs to be aware of to help minimise your wedding loan amount, or ensure your big day doesn't break the bank.

 If only every bride could have her dress fit like a glove the first time around!
 Even if you’re choosing to wear a pre-loved or heirloom wedding gown, chances are you’ll need to get it tailored.

-For all the grooms out there, suits and blazers may also need some adjusting to make you’re flattering all the right areas.
+For all the grooms out there, suits and blazers may also need some adjusting to make sure it's flattering for all the right areas.

 Altering a wedding dress is typically more complex than a regular garment because they are made out of more delicate material like chiffon or heavy silk.
 Dresses are also often detailed in lace, beading and silks that require a lot of TLC.